Sand0w/MyPortfolio/README.md

 ## Built with 👨🏻‍💻

-* Built from scratch with HTML, CSS, Javascript and love.
+* Built from scratch with HTML, CSS, Javascript and Love.

 ## Librairies 📚